 On the other hand, undergoing the procedures necessary to fully reconstruct a damaged mouth can seriously change your life.
 Even if you are in your sunset years, this approach to oral surgery will restore your smile to function and form so you look and feel great.

 The length of the treatment plan depends on the amount of treatment and your own healing needs.
-It can vary with each individual.
+Full mouth reconstruction can vary with each individual.
 It’s difficult to say how long it can take.
 But you should expect at least a month long treatment.
 More often than not, we’re dealing with several steps, so multiple additional procedures are necessary.
 You can discuss the prognosis with your full mouth reconstruction dentist.

 How Much Does A Whole Mouth Restoration Cost?

 This again depends on your treatment plan and needs.
 Some of the treatment may be covered by your insurance, depending if the treatment is needed for health, functional or purely cosmetic reasons.
 But let’s be honest – nobody chooses to have their mouth fully reconstructed for purely aesthetic reasons.
 If you’re staring down an unhealthy smile and an unstable jaw, these oral and maxillofacial procedures are necessary for health and quality of life, which is why we work with insurance companies to make sure you’re getting the most of your coverage.

 The best approach is to come in for a consultation.
 We can discuss treatment options that can vary according to your needs, budget, and health insurance options.
 We can craft a treatment that’s friendly to your budget.
 Because we take a creative and unique approach to treatment, we can usually find a more affordable approach to dental implants and full mouth reconstruction than what’s standard.